djhemath/hemath.dev/content/blog/webassembly/build-video-to-gif-converter-with-ffpmeg-webassembly.md

 >> NOTE: We are not going to compile the FFMPEG library in this post.
 We would rather use a pre-compiled version which is widely adopted in the industry

-Here’s a quick preview of the application we’ll build.
+Here's a quick preview of the application we'll build.
 ![Video to GIF converter application demo](https://firebasestorage.googleapis.com/v0/b/djhemath-site.firebasestorage.app/o/blogs%2Fwebassembly%2Fwebassembly-video-to-gif-converter-demo.gif?alt=media&token=ee6f4cad-4e8c-40f9-abcd-d735baf16205)

 ## Setup